CENTURI Training Course

 Who can apply: Phd students (1st or 2nd year)

 Please don't forget to deposit the Application document as a PDF file during your application.

 Cell Biology by the Numbers

 The use of centralized, curated and quantitative data is becoming increasingly important in today’s biology.
-The course « Cell biology by the numbers » will highlight the key numbers which describe the lives of the cells and the necessary efforts to provide definitive statements about their value.
-This course, intended for biologists, will provide participants with the appropriate mathematical tools to apprehend and explore the key numbers of cell biology and many key physico-chemical processes.
-The course will provide key examples about sizes, concentrations, energies and key quantities that describe the living world, in both an entertaining and surprising fashion.
+The course « Cell biology by the numbers » highlighted the key numbers which describe the lives of the cells and the necessary efforts to provide definitive statements about their value.
+Intended for biologists, this course provided participants with the appropriate mathematical tools to apprehend and explore the key numbers of cell biology and many key physico-chemical processes.
+The course provided key examples about sizes, concentrations, energies and key quantities that describe the living world, in both an entertaining and surprising fashion.

 Rob Phillips is Professor of Biophysics, Biology and Physics at Caltech (California Institute of technology) and Head of the Physical Biology of the cell group.
 He works on the development of quantitative, theoretical models to describe a broad range of biological phenomena, such as the organization of the genome and gene regulation or the diversity and ecological role of viruses in their natural environments.

 Griffin Chure is a biophycisist graduate student in the lab of Rob Phillips at Caltech.

 He works on allosteric control in transcriptional regulation and on mechanosensitive channels.